zsh-users/zaw/README.rst

-    zstyle ':filter-select' case-insensitive yes # enable case-insensitive search zstyle ':filter-select' extended-search yes # see below zstyle ':filter-select' hist-find-no-dups yes # ignore duplicates in history source
+    zstyle ':filter-select' case-insensitive yes # enable case-insensitive search zstyle ':filter-select' extended-search yes # see below zstyle ':filter-select' hist-find-no-dups yes # ignore duplicates in history source zstyle ':filter-select' escape-descriptions no # display literal newlines, not \n, etc

   extended-search:
       If this style set to be true value, the searching bahavior will be